-This essay was originally published in German as part of a thematic issue of the journal “Bibliothek Forschung und Praxis.”
-It was translated and slightly edited for this blog.
+This essay is part of a series that provides think pieces and resources for academic librarians.
+It was originally published in German in a thematic issue of the journal “Bibliothek Forschung und Praxis” and has been slightly edited for this blog.

 Before I begin, I would like to clarify that this is not an academic article but an essay based on my personal experience and my vision of a future reality.
 On the basis of a number of assumptions, I formulate a possible role for libraries in the year 2040.
 My vision is of a utopia, although of course pessimistic scenarios, which would have different implications for the functions of libraries, are also conceivable.